 Experiencing a loved one suffering from the cognitive decline associated with dementia is incredibly difficult.
 However, most people don’t realize that there is an option to ease that suffering for loved ones and families.
 Hospice care is an excellent way to ensure someone with advanced dementia receives the comforting, specialized care they need.
-For many families, choosing hospice care is a breath of fresh air and an option to better enjoy the time they have together.
+For many families, choosing hospice care is a breath of fresh air and an option to enjoy better their time together.

 The team at MJHS Health System has compiled the following to help you understand your hospice care options.
-We aim to offer you the support you need while navigating this next stage in the care of your loved one.
+We aim to offer you the support you need while navigating this next stage in caring for your loved one.

 When Should You Begin to Consider Hospice Care?

 Dementia is a condition often marked by its slow progression.
 Despite this, you can begin to consider hospice care when a medical professional believes there is a life expectancy of six months or less.
 You will also need a physician’s referral.
-Family members should take into consideration their doctor’s advice, as well as any advance directives created by their loved one when deciding to begin hospice care.
-Early stage patients should be part of this decision as well.
+Family members should consider their doctor’s advice and any advance directives created by their loved one when deciding to begin hospice care.
+Early-stage patients should be part of this decision as well.

 Hospice care provides expert medical care, pain management, and emotional and spiritual support tailored to the needs and wishes of a patient with a terminal disease or illness.
 The focus becomes on comfort, helping your loved one relieve symptoms of dementia.